Skip to content

 prof. dr. Vaidotas Marozas state-funded

-Problems and development of non-invasive technologies for physiological monitoring of human brain and for neuroprotection of brain functions. prof. dr. Arminas Ragauskas state-funded
+Problems and development of non-invasive technologies for physiological monitoring of human brain protection against ischemia or hyperemia in cardiac surgery and organ transplantation surgery. prof. dr. Arminas Ragauskas state-funded

-Application of Guided Lamb Waves for Characterization and Non-Destructive Testing of High Density Polyethylene (HDPE) Pipe Joint Systems m. d. dr. Justina Šeštokė state-funded
+Application of guided Lamb waves to the characterization and non-destructive testing of high-density polyethylene (HDPE) pipe joint systems m. d. dr. Justina Šeštokė state-funded

 Application of artificial intelligence methods for analysis of informative regions and measurement of their quantitative parameters within ultrasonic NDT and medical diagnostic images